sunfounder/pico-2w-kit/docs/source/pyproject/py_reed.rst

 **Conclusion**

-Using a reed switch with the Raspberry Pi Pico 2w allows you to detect the presence of a magnetic field, enabling a wide range of applications from security systems to interactive projects.
+Using a reed switch with the Raspberry Pi Pico 2 W allows you to detect the presence of a magnetic field, enabling a wide range of applications from security systems to interactive projects.
 Understanding how to wire the reed switch and utilize interrupts enhances your ability to create efficient and responsive programs.

 **References**